-We’ll be blowing a small amount of harmless smoke into our underground sewer pipes, from maintenance holes, and looking to see where the smoke escapes from.
-Smoke will escape where there are cracks in the pipe, or if a property’s stormwater pipes are incorrectly connected to the sewer pipe.
-The smoke will disappear after a few minutes.
+We blew a small amount of harmless smoke into our underground sewer pipes, from maintenance holes, and looked to see where the smoke escaped from.
+Smoke escapes where there are cracks in the pipe, or if a property’s stormwater pipes are incorrectly connected to the sewer pipe.
+The smoke disappears after a few minutes.

-The ‘smoke’ we’re using is the same used at concerts and doesn’t involve any flames or fire.
+The ‘smoke’ we used is the same used at concerts and doesn’t involve any flames or fire.
 It’s whitish grey in colour, harmless, has no smell and is non-staining.

 Smoke testing is the least intrusive way that we can check the condition of the pipes.
 It helps identify the specific damaged pipe sections and why they’re damaged.

 Where will the smoke appear from?

 - from under your dwelling, if it is built on stumps

 The harmless smoke disappeared after a few minutes.